VapeClub's Guide Banner

 It is actually possible to tackle a huge proportion of the waste issue and significantly reduce youth access with one simple change to the regulations!

-Currently, UK regulations limit the eliquid capacity of a disposable vape to 2ml maximum.
+Currently, UK regulations mean that disposable vapes are limited to holding a maximum of 2ml of e-liquid in their built-in pods.
 If this limitation was raised to 10ml it would have a massive impact.

 It may seem counterintuitive at first, but please bear with me.